Mersenne.ca download mirror

 Linux/macOS Users

-1. Download autoprimenet.py
+1. Download autoprimenet.py (right-click save-as, or wget)

 2. Run python3 autoprimenet.py --setup to run the setup wizard.